steveworld/search/search-crunch/README.md

   --mappers INTEGER      Tuning knob that  indicates  the  maximum  number  of  MR  mapper  tasks  to  use. -1
                          indicates use all map slots available on  the cluster.
-This parameter only applies to non-splittable input files (default: -1) --dry-run              Run the pipeline but print documents  to  stdout  instead  of loading them into Solr.
+This parameter only applies to non-splittable input files (default: -1) --parallel-morphline-inits INTEGER
+                         Tuning knob that indicates the  maximum  number  of morphline instances to initialize at the same time.
+This  kind  of  rate  limiting  on  rampup  can  be useful to avoid overload conditions such as ZooKeeper  connection  limits  or  DNS lookup limits when using many parallel mapper tasks  because  each  such  task contains one morphline.
+1 indicates initialize each morphline separately.
+This  feature  is implemented with a distributed semaphore.
+The default is to use no rate limiting (default: 2147483647) --dry-run              Run the pipeline but print documents  to  stdout  instead  of loading them into Solr.
                          This can be  used  for  quicker  turnaround  during  early  trial  &  debug sessions.
                          (default: false)